 The Spark is a student focused service division within the UNT Libraries.
 As a unique combination of a hands-on experiential learning space (a makerspace) and a library circulating collection, our primary focus is providing access to a wide range of resources to not only support but enhance your UNT educational experience.

-The Spark’s vision is to promote the cooperative and creative use of technology to support the continual development of the maker mindset within the UNT community.
-As such we strive to foster innovation and exploration of technology and ideas to engage in the learning process in an inclusive and collaborative space.
+The Spark’s vision is to promote the cooperative and creative use of resources to support the continual development of the maker mindset within the UNT community.
+As such we strive to foster innovation and exploration of –creative ideas to engage in the learning process in an inclusive and collaborative space.
 The Spark is committed to promoting ideals and efforts to elevate the UNT mission of "...empowering our students to thrive in a rapidly changing world" and providing learning opportunities to help our students "be innovative leaders of tomorrow".

 The Spark's mission is to ignite the imagination, encourage exploration, and facilitate learning at the intersection of theoretical knowledge and physical application across disciplines.
 The Spark endeavors to increase digital fluency, inspire explorative learning, support resume building, and encourage personal growth and development of a maker mindset.
 The maker mindset builds confidence in an individual's ownership of the process and understanding the connection between the challenge and the outcome.
 Maker-centered learning has the ability to grow an individual's skill set in critical thinking, communication, and collaboration while working in a cross-disciplinary environment.

 The makerspace accepts donations of materials.
 The University will send you a receipt for materials donated.
 There is a large range of resources and materials that can assist the makerspace in continuing to offer workshops, learning engagement events and student project development.
 In the event you find you have supplies, tools, or resources that you want to give, please consider the makerspace.